nekithrill/scss-style-system/docs/01-architecture/modularity.md

 /// 1.
 Tokens import
 @use './tokens/colors' as *;
 @use './tokens/spacing' as *;
 // @use './tokens/shadows' as *;       ← Not using shadows?
 Comment out!
 // @use './tokens/animations' as *;    ← No animations?
 Comment out!

 // 2.
 Core import
 @use './core/mixins/breakpoint' as *;
-// @use './core/mixins/generate-theme' as *;  ← Single theme?
-Remove this!
+// @use './core/mixins/generate-theme' as *;  ← Don't need to generate theme?
+Comment out!

 // 3.
 Basics import
 @use './base/reset' as *;